 Moving from one job to another is not a new trend invented by millennials.
 In fact, the generation of those millennials’ parents — born in the latter years of the baby boom — held an average of 12.3 jobs from ages 18 to 52, according to the U.S. Bureau of Labor Statistics.

-- Nurture your network.
+7. Nurture your network.
 Who you know, and who they know, can make a huge difference in the job you land.
+Be mindful of the industry and position you want to work in as you begin to frame who you reach out to.
 Someone who knows your work ethic and can advocate for you to others can help you secure your first job in a new field.
 The key here is to create a personal brand — that you can communicate to your network of contacts — to promote your value and transferable skills.
 It will make it easier for you to get a job that better fits your lifestyle.

 Switching careers may seem frightening.
 It may also require a giant leap of faith.
-Once you safely reach the other side, however, you will be glad you made that jump.
-To give yourself a better sense of security and more confidence in this process, follow our advice and see how you can change your career track.
+Once you safely reach the other side, however, you may find greater happiness in the change.